National Council (Slovenia): Composition

-The local (or "territorial") councilors are elected by municipal bodies, while the remaining "functional" councilors are elected by professional and interest-group associations.
-The Council is officially nonpartisan, though national political parties exert an influence on the selection of local councilors.
+The 18 representatives of functional interests are elected by professional and interest-group associations.

+The council is officially nonpartisan, though national political parties exert an influence on the selection of local councilors.

 History

 The pre-1992 legislature of the Socialist Republic of Slovenia had a tricameral structure, comprising a Sociopolitical Assembly, a Municipalities' Assembly, and an Assembly of United Labor.
 The National Council informally succeeded the latter two chambers, and is similarly geared toward the representation of local, economic, and occupational interests.

-The emblem of the Council is a stylized rendition of the Plečnik Parliament, an unrealized 1947 design for a new national legislature by the country's most eminent architect, Jože Plečnik.
+The emblem of the council is a stylized rendition of the Plečnik Parliament, an unrealized 1947 design for a new national legislature by the country's most eminent architect, Jože Plečnik.

 Competences

 Most of the National Council's powers are advisory in nature, with the chamber mainly intended to serve as an institutional source of oversight of the National Assembly.
 The Council may: